ModelWriter/WP5/Reviews/2015/Review Agenda.md

 - Focus on needs and solution in UC presentations
 - correct the format of header of Eray's use case.
 * Prepare a slide as Marc explained for exploitation prospects
+- Dissemination ensures your costumers know what they are working on.
+To make it compatible we use standards and open source APIs.
+To promote future solutions for your potential customers. present them a mean to achieve a goal.
+Collaboration between tool providers and End users